 The Ripple Effects of Pandemics on Modern Society

 CTU’s Global Security Series offers background on current national and homeland security topics.
-In the first installment of this new series, University Dean of Security Studies, Dr. Morag, exposed the less commonly known terrorist threat – pandemics.
+In the first installment of this new series, Dr. Morag exposed the less commonly known terrorist threat – pandemics.
 In this second installment, he explores three significant pandemics and their impact on society.

 Human history records a number of significant pandemics, from influenza to tuberculosis.
 From this, most people associate pandemics with death, but few understand the severe impact pandemics have on society as a whole.
 The following three cases explore the potentially devastating nature of pandemics, both in terms of the loss of life and economic impact.

 In the Spring of 1348, the Bubonic Plague struck Asia and Europe and continued to return, in varying degrees of virulence, until the eighteenth century.
 The plague caused painful swelling of the lymph nodes, known as “buboes,” which caused the skin to be covered with dark blotches.
 From this, the name, “Black Death,” was popularized.

 Rodents carried the disease and another version of it, known as the Pneumonic Plague, was transmitted by air.
 Set in a period devoid of modern medical care and sterile hygiene standards, four out of five infected persons died within a week of contracting the Bubonic Plague, or in as few as one or two days if infected by the Pneumonic Plague.
 Collectively, some 75 million people are thought to have died from the pandemic with at least 20 million deaths in Europe, which accounted for potentially two-thirds of Europe’s population.